 20. Entrants are advised to consider their appearance as part of their performance and to dress appropriately i.e. smart but casual.

-21. The Festival’s Child Protection Policy and approach to Creating Safer Festivals for Everyone is published explicitly in our Syllabus, Programme and Website.
+21. The Festival’s Child Protection Policy and approach to Creating Safer Festivals for Everyone is published explicitly in our Syllabus, Programme and on our Website.
 By completing and signing the entry form all parents/guardians/carers and teachers of competitors under 18 (or vulnerable adults of any age) confirm that they give (or have obtained) the necessary consents for the entrant to take part in the Festival.
 Without this consent the entry to the Festival cannot be accepted.

 COPIES OF OWN CHOICE PIECES FOR THE ADJUDICATOR